 Shrimps are small, decapod crustaceans in the order Decapoda and the infra-order Caridea.
 They are commonly found globally in oceans, rivers, and other aquatic environments and are essential to the global seafood industry.

 They are distinctive, with elongated bodies divided into segments and a pair of pincers, or chelae, on the front legs.
-They have ten legs, with the last five pairs used for walking and swimming, while the first two pairs are claw-like and are used for walking and manipulating food.
+They have ten legs, with the last five pairs of legs used for walking and swimming, while the first two pairs are claw-like and are used for walking and manipulating food.

 They have a hard exoskeleton that protects their body, and they are often brightly colored, ranging from shades of red, pink, and brown to gray, green, and even blue.
 Interestingly, their exact appearance varies depending on the species and their environment.

 They also have long antennae, which they use for sensory perception, as well as for finding food and detecting predators.
+Shrimp have plate-like gills called lamellar gills.

 Size